Framework for a fair democracy

 We need to introduce penalties for politicians and other campaigners who clearly and deliberately mislead the Australian public in an effort to influence the election result.

-This framework is endorsed by:
+The framework was endorsed by:

 Expert Advisers